 Our Chief Executive Officer and founder, Dr. August J. Troendle, has indicated an interest to purchase up to \$20.0 million in shares of our common stock in this offering at the initial public offering price.
-At the initial public offering price of \$23.00 per share, Dr. Troendle would purchase an aggregate of up to approximately 869,565 of the 7,000,000 shares in this offering based on this indication of interest.
+Assuming an initial public offering price of \$21.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, Dr. Troendle would purchase an aggregate of up to approximately 930,233 of the 7,000,000 shares in this offering based on this indication of interest.
 However, because indications of interest are not binding agreements or commitments to purchase, Dr. Troendle may determine to increase or reduce the amount of his indication of interest, or otherwise elect not to purchase any shares.
 It is also possible that the number of shares, if any, allocated to Dr. Troendle in the offering may be smaller than the amount of his indication of interest.